Updated March 2019

 Let’s break down these models ~

 The Pioneer is the entry level combination seat from Britax.
-We have used it for two or three years now and it continues to serve us well.
+We used it for two or three years and it served us well.

 It serves kiddos up to 70 lbs and up to 58” tall in harness mode and up to 110 lbs in high back booster mode (note: it does not become a backless booster).
 It has the same side impact protection (2-layer) as the next higher up seat, the Frontier, but lacks the ClickTight feature (that’s why it’s cheaper).

-All of these Britax seats have a no-rethread harness and we love Britax LATCH connectors, even on this model (for this reason alone, I would pick Britax over Graco.
-Those hook-on LATCH connectors on the Graco make me completely crazy, they are SO hard to remove).
+All of these Britax seats have a no-rethread harness and we love Britax LATCH connectors, even on this model.

 Construction-wise, you get the impact-absorbing base and steel frame that you get in all Britax seats (thus, these seats are heavy!!).
 You also get cupholders, an easy to remove cover and plush foam padding.